-This paper summarises a study carried out for Carter Holt Harvey at Kinleith Pulp and Paper Mill (Tokoroa, New Zealand) which compared two different types of atmospheric dispersion model with actual ambient monitoring data for SO2.
+This case study summarises a project carried out for Carter Holt Harvey at Kinleith Pulp and Paper Mill (Tokoroa, New Zealand) which compared two different types of atmospheric dispersion model with actual ambient monitoring data for SO2.
 One of these models is CALPUFF.

-The first modelling study was carried out in 2003 and used a dispersion model known as ISC-PRIME that was the best applicable at the time but was limited in ability to handle the complex interaction of meteorology and terrain around the Mill site.
+The first modelling study was carried out a the Kinleith Pulp and Piaper Mill in 2003 and used a dispersion model known as ISC-PRIME.
+That was the best applicable at the time but was limited in ability to handle the complex interaction of meteorology and terrain around the Mill site.
 The results of this modelling showed that SO2 concentrations in the receiving environment could be problematic, and that the Mill may need to restrict fuel options for the lime kilns it operates or reduce SO2 emissions from the recovery boilers to meet the required air quality standards.
 However, before any such decisions were to be made, a period of ambient monitoring was carried out to confirm the modelling results.

 Subsequent ambient monitoring over the period 2005-2007 showed that actual ambient concentrations of SO2 were much lower than the modelling results from 2003.
 This raised the question of whether the modelling or the monitoring was more representative of potential worst case concentration of SO2.
 Could the modelling have overpredicted concentrations, or were the monitors placed in the wrong position to be exposed to peak concentrations?